Self-Care: A Christmas Gift From You to You (Part One)

 The answer, my friends, is Self-Care.
 You MUST learn to take time out to nurture your body, mind, and spirit.
 Self-care is not selfish, it is survival!
 It’s the best Christmas gift you can give yourself.
 I’ve learned this the hard way, over and over, so many times in my life.
 I can be a workaholic and drive myself very hard.
 I had a friend who used to say “I’ll sleep when I die!
 There’s too much to do right now”.
 That was my philosophy, too, but then life comes and sideswipes you with vocal problems, illness, and exhaustion.
 When you’re flat on your back and have to cancel gigs, voice lessons or a recording session, you’ll be wishing you had taken some time out to rest, and to feed your soul a bit, too…

-The concept of self-care has been brought home to me yet again this last year.
-As regular readers of this blog know, I have been caregiving my 92-year old mother, who is an invalid in bed after breaking her hip 8 months ago.
-At the same time, my almost- 93 year-old father has been having profound medical issues as well.
-Their struggles have become my struggles.
-From life-and-death problems to the most minute details of their physical care and finances, the daily demands have been beyond stressful, especially because I am still working full-time, teaching voice at a college and in my private studio, and even singing the occasional performance.
+The concept of self-care has been brought home to me many times these last few years.
+As regular readers of this blog know, I have been caring for my 95-year old mother, who is an invalid in bed after breaking her hip almost 4 years ago.
+From dealing with life-and-death problems to the most minute details of her physical care, finances, and house, the daily demands have been beyond stressful, especially because I am still working full-time, teaching voice at a college and in my private studio, and even singing the occasional performance.
 I face mental, emotional and physical exhaustion every day, and at times am either crying, laughing, philosophical, or just plain numb.

 Lately, more than one dear friend has kindly reminded me that I won’t be any good to my family if I don’t take care of myself.
 Ding-ding-ding-ding-ding!
 Right answer!
 And, I certainly won’t be a good vocal role model to my students or sing well in a performance if I don’t take care of my body and voice.
 So, as Jonathan Livingston Seagull author Richard Bach famously wrote: “We teach best what we most need to learn”.
 I’m going to remind myself, and you, of the multitude of ways we can practice self-care during this busy Christmas season, and all year long…